-- 1. What are some differences between 'community activism' as discussed by Goetz and Sidney, and 'urban social movements' as discussed by Rabrenovic? - 2.
+- 1. What are some differences between the neighbourhood-based organizations described by Goetz and Sidney, and 'urban social movements' as discussed by Rabrenovic and Novy and Colomb? - 2.
 In your opinion, what are the most important factors that affect whether a community group or urban social movement achieves its goals?